“The average train driver earns £59,000, the average rail worker earns £44,000, the average nurse, £31,000.”

 While the salary referred to by Mr Shapps and others includes workers defined as working in the rail sector, it doesn’t represent those who are participating in this week’s national rail strike.

 The strike mainly involves members of the RMT union who work on railways.
-The RMT’s railway strike does not include train drivers, who are included in the government’s figure, around 96% of whom belong to a different union called ASLEF and as such are not involved in this strike action.
+The RMT’s railway strike includes few train drivers, who are included in the government’s figure.

 A separate strike on Tuesday 21 June was held by RMT and Unite workers on the London Underground.
 Some ASLEF train drivers working on the Greater Anglia service have voted to hold their own strike on Thursday, 23 June, with Hull Trains and south London tram drivers also set to strike later this month.